gavinlyonsrepo/bashmultitool/README.md

 Download latest fixed release and run the makefile as per terminal commands below for version 1.4 latest release at time of writing
-Note: is you install with this methodyou will not be informed of updates by system.
+Note: If you install with this method you will not be informed of updates by system.

 ```sh